malaikaaiyar/malaikaaiyar/content/thoughts/oxford.md

 - Barefoot - good for sweet treats
 - Gail's Bakery - chain but still maintains quality bread.
 I am eternally sad that they stopped baking the honey almond walnut. bonus points because they slice the bread
 - Green Routes - probably the best matcha. seems to have a nice brunch. awesome cosy vibes like a little house inside
-- Missing Beans Roastery - awesome vibe and you can literally watch them blend beans in the fancy machine
+- Missing Bean Roastery - awesome vibe and you can literally watch them blend beans in the fancy machine. good huge toasties

 *nature*
-- Port Meadow: pretty basic but good for stargazing. my friend took an awesome photo of a horse in front of the northern lights there (insert)
+- Port Meadow: pretty basic but good for stargazing
-- Bagley Wood: huge National forest, a 20 min bus from city centre. makes for a good half-day trip. best season is spring when there are cherry blossoms?? in november there are autumn colours and mushrooms!! (insert photo)
+- Bagley Wood: huge National forest, a 20 min bus from city centre. makes for a good half-day trip. best season is spring when there are cherry blossoms?? in november there are autumn colours and mushrooms!!
 - Merton Fellow's garden for a picnic in summer
 - The Water Meadow for a walk barefoot along the river
 - Botanic Gardens but only in a good season (e.g. autumn, spring)